 Everyone knows that “the early bird catches the worm” but this especially true when it comes to the most popular spots in the most visited city on Earth.

-The Romano-byzantine architecture of the Basilique du Sacré Coeur is breath-taking, but large crowds can become very overwhelming at this must-see monument.
-We recommend reaching the site as early as possible—around 7am should do the trick—so you can enjoy the first rays of sunlight peeking over the dazzling white basilica and then watch the sun rise over the sleeping city.
+The Romano-byzantine architecture of the Sacred Heart Church in Paris is breathtaking, but large crowds can become very overwhelming at this must-see monument.
+We recommend reaching the site as early as possible — around 7am should do the trick — so you can enjoy the first rays of sunlight peeking over the dazzling white basilica and then watch the sun rise over the sleeping city.

-Sacré Coeur owes its incredible panoramic views—on our list of the Top 5 Best Panoramas in Paris— to its location at the top of the Butte Montmartre, the highest point in Paris.
-The construction of this impressive monument began in 1875, in the wake of the Franco-Prussian War, but the basilica was not consecrated until 1919.
+Sacré Coeur owes its incredible views — indeed it made our list of the Top 5 Best Panoramas in Paris — to its location at the top of the Butte Montmartre, the highest point in Paris.
+Construction of the impressive church on the hill began in 1875, in the wake of the Franco-Prussian War, but the basilica was not consecrated until 1919.